Rutgers Formula Racing

-History by Year
+History

 1989

 Rutger's Formula Team organized and several members attended the 1989 event at South West Research Institute in San Antonio, Texas.

 Design of the first car began in the Fall of 1989 alongside fund raising activities.

 Ford Motor Company was the first monetary supporter of the team with a $5000.
 Dean Dill soon followed with a donation from the school's Alumni Association fund.

 SAE Metropolitan Section was another key early sponsor that got Rutger's FSAE program going.

 SAE's shop took residence in a cleaned up section of the boiler room off of the main MAE lab.

 Also during this same time frame, Rutger's MAE department bought a new Bridgeport Mill and Harrison Lathe.

 1990

 Major design and fabrication work on the first car was completed in 1990.
 The car utilized a Ninja 600 engine and 10 inch wheels.
 Wheelbase was 61 inches and the track was 60 inches front 58 inches rear.
 The car was not ready for the 1990 competition; however, the rolling chassis was brought to the event which was held at Lawrence Tech.